KamalakerDadi/brain-atlas/README.md

 [brains]: sample.png

-The colour image is the three slices overlaid.
-More colour means more difference.
+The three mono slices are at 37, 40 and 44 weeks, all aligned to the 40 week scan.
+The colour image is the three slices overlaid, so more colour means more difference.

 The atlases are held on

     /vol/dhcp-derived-data/volumetric-atlases/groupwise/output/dhcp-n275-t36_44-adaptive-sigma_1.00-nmi/atlas

-# Directory structure
+# Atlas structure

 ```
 labels